 The overall sound quality of Vivo V5s from the speaker, voice call quality and sound quality from earphone/headphone is impressive but Vivo has to still work hard to impress the hardcore audiophiles.

-The Vivo has announced the two color variants of Vivo V5s which has 4GB RAM and 64GB internal storage.
+The Vivo has announced the two colour variants of Vivo V5s which has 4GB RAM and 64GB internal storage.
 The device will be available in all major online and offline stores in India.

 The Pre-booking will start from today 27th April and the first sale will happen on 6th May with a price tag of Rs.
 18,999/-